BeaconCMS/beacon/README.md

 Replace `my_app` and `my_site` with the names you want to generate and follow the prompts.
 </details>

-To finish, install dependencies, run the server, and open http://localhost:4000 and http://localhost:4000/admin
+To finish, install dependencies, run the server, and open http://localhost:4000 to see the default home page or http://localhost:4000/admin to manage your new site.

 ```sh
 mix setup